Obviously microgreens placed under a light source grow more vigorous than without light.

 Click the Amazon ad to the right (below on phone) to take a closer look at the Amconsure Grow Light.

-It easily grew two small trays of microgreens right on my kitchen table.
+It quickly grew two small trays of microgreens right on my kitchen table.
 I believe it could manage up to four trays at one time.

 Have a Question?

-If you have any questions about the information in this post or microgreens in general please leave a comment below or reach out to me using the Ask a Question page.
+If you have any questions about the information in this post or microgreens in general please leave a comment below or contact me using the Ask a Question page.